Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case

 The above decomposition theorem of Jaffard's type is proved based on wavelet basis, so this proposition does not tell us relations between $u_n$ and each profile $\phi^l$, while the Solimini-Tintarev-type decomposition states that each profile is given as the weak limit of reversely dislocated $u_n$.
 So the Solimini-Tintarev-type results seem to be extensions of Lions' ideas.

-\paragraph{Hybrid-type profile decomposition} In Solimini's results as above and their extensions to more abstract Banach spaces by Tintarev, there appear an infinite sum of dislocated profiles.
-Then the well-definedness of the dislocations in the infinite sum and convergence of the sum matter delicately, and it seems that the results by Solimini and Tintarev need somewhat delicate and complicated arguments in their proofs.
-The author had personal communication with N.~Ikoma and M.~Ishiwata in 2020, and he learned, from their personal notes~\cite{Ikoma, Ishiwata} in Japanese, a theory of profile decomposition in general Hilbert spaces with a double suffixed residual term (as is intended by G\'erard and Jaffard) with the help of characterizations of profiles by the weak convergence (as is intended by Solimini and Tintarev), which is, so to speak, a hybrid form of the Solimini-Tintarev-type theory and the G\'erard-Jaffard-type one.
+\paragraph{Relations between two-types of profile decomposition} Devillanova-Solimini~\cite{DevillanovaSolimini} clearly exhibited the relations between the above two-types of profile decomposition.
+The double-suffix profile decomposition can be regarded as a \emph{weaker} form of the single-suffix one, but, as Devillanova-Solimini also states, dislocations $(\dsl{y}{l}{n},\dsl{j}{l}{n})$ in profile decomposition are not the same choice between the above two profile decompositions.
+In order to reach the \emph{infinite bulk} of profiles as in the first one, one should perform the so-called \emph{routing procedure} with subtle arguments as is discussed in~\cite[Section~5]{DevillanovaSolimini}.
+Due to this routing procedure together with reselections of dislocations, Devillanova-Solimini suggested that double-suffix profile decompositions are converted to single-suffix ones.

+On the other hand, let us consider an \emph{inverse problem}: given countably many profiles and dislocations, can we find a bounded sequence $(u_n)$ whose profile elements coincide with the given ones?
+It is natural to consider $(u_n)$ defined by a single-suffix or double-suffix profile decomposition, but the single-suffix one solves the inverse problem as long as the dislocations are ``\emph{routed}'' as is observed in~\cite{DevillanovaSolimini}.
+However, the double-suffix one is always well-posed and the inverse problem is always solved by the double-suffix one.

+\paragraph{Hybrid-type profile decomposition} Regarding such subtle arguments on routing-procedure, N.~Ikoma and M.~Ishiwata discussed, in their personal notes~\cite{Ikoma,Ishiwata} (in Japanese), a weaker formulation of Solimini-Tintarev-type profile decomposition theorems without the routing-procedure, and they obtained a double-suffix profile decomposition theorem in Hilbert spaces based on the \emph{weak-topological} arguments established by Solimini, Tintarev et al. This is a so-to-speak hybrid-type profile decomposition of Solimini-Tintarev-type one and G\'erard-Jaffard-type one.